-Primary: Ph.D. students of Economics or Finance in all research fields/areas Secondary: Advanced MA students who are seriously considering to pursue PhD study in Economics or Finance.
+Primary: Ph.D. students of Economics or Finance.

+Secondary: Advanced MA students who are seriously considering to pursue PhD study in Economics or Finance.
 Prior approval from the instructor is required.

 1.2 Textbooks and Reading Materials

 We will not follow any particular books closely in this class.
 Rather students are encouraged to propose high-quality papers that are consistent with their desired research field.